hajle-silesia/provisioning/README.md

 ## Repository structure

 General overview of the repository structure.
-Not all files are listed.
+Not all files/directories are listed, only these that are specific to the tools in the repository.
 ```
 .
 ├── .github                 # GitHub config files